 “Reporting suspicious activity is the workplace’s first line of defense,” says Colin Thompson, HR Director at Stratus.hr.
 “But employees need to know what suspicious activity really looks like.
 An individual who walks into the lobby who they’ve never seen before doesn’t qualify as ‘suspicious.’
 But seeing a coworker acting out-of-sorts with a gun in their belt, that definitely does.”

-Guidelines for reporting suspicious behavior at work
+Guidelines for reporting suspicious behavior in the workplace

 Businesses, says Thompson, should have clear policies in place that details what to report and to whom.
 Workplaces can start with the following language in their handbook: